krateoplatformops/github-provider-kog-chart/docs/troubleshooting.md

 | `triage`                |
 | `pull`                  |

+Using any other value will result in an error or continuous reconciliation loops.

 #### Note on Organization Base Permissions

 If the organization's "Base permissions" are set to `read`, and you attempt to add a collaborator (who is already a member of the organization) to a repository with `pull` permissions **as the initial permission**, the collaborator may **not** appear in the repository's collaborators list.